-Getting Started
+Getting started

 The MERMAID R package (mermaidr) is designed to help you and collaborators efficiently access, analyze, and import coral reef monitoring data from the MERMAID platform—directly within the R environment.
 Whether you're working with large datasets across multiple sites, conducting advanced analyses, or integrating legacy data into your ongoing monitoring data, mermaidr streamlines your workflow.

-What Can You Do with this R Package
+What can you do with this R package

 With mermaidr, you can: